-A treatise could be written about what to see in Romania: a host of interesting cities to visit, , hundreds of hidden villages, thousands of itineraries to be driven or walked, and many mountain trails or channels in the Danube Delta which are there to be explored.
+A treatise could be written about what to see in Romania: a host of interesting cities to visit, hundreds of hidden villages, thousands of itineraries to be driven or walked, and many mountain trails or channels in the Danube Delta are there to be explored.
 But for the moment, let’s mention the most important – or at least, the best known of them.

 First time in Bucharest

 Now continue along another famous boulevard of Bucharest.
 Pavel Kiseleff Boulevard is a green area flanked by many beautiful old houses and important museums such as the Romanian Peasant Museum and the Natural History Museum, one of the most impressive in Europe.
-You’ll pass by the Arch of Triumph and stop at the Village Museum, certainly the best outdoor museum in the country.
+Next, you’ll pass by the Arch of Triumph and stop at the Village Museum, certainly the best outdoor museum in the country.